Romantic beer tasting

 Beer is the perfect gift for Valentine's Day, largely because beer is always a good gift.
-Beer can also be very romantic!
-To prove it, I surprised 4 colleagues with some carefully paired beer & snack combinations.
-The romantic combos were as follows:
+Beer can also be very romantic, especially with the right snacks!

 Strawberries are red and with a little imagination they take the shape of a heart.
 They are also perfect for sharing.
-They are quite sweet and fruity.
-The most logical combination would be with a strawberry would be...a fruit beer, for example Lindemans Framboos.
+The most logical combination would be with other red berries ...a fruit beer, for example Lindemans Kriek or Brasserie De Sutter La Folle des Bois.
 The red fruit aromas blast out of your glass, forming a lovely bridge with the strawberries.

 So, it turns out that eating chocolate gives you the same feelings you get when you fall in love.
 And the added bonus is that chocolate is real tasty.
 Beer is also tasty.
 Together it can be extra tasty, provided you choose the right chocolate with the right beer.

 Milk chocolate is pretty sweet.
-With food pairing, you should look for a beer that matches the sweetness of your snack.
-So for a sweet beer such as Fagnes-Griottes, a Belgian Blond with cherries, it will be excellent with milk chocolate.
-Combine this and the beer will get a deeper cherry seed layer.
+With food pairings, you should look for a beer that matches the sweetness of your snack.
+So, for a slightly sweeter beer such as the already mentioned, La Trappe Quadrupel, a sweet and caramelly Quadrupel with dried fruit and toffee, it will be excellent with milk chocolate.

 Pure chocolate is less sweet and therefore better to combine with a less sweet beer.
-Pair with Pohjala Must Kuld and you really will have a chocolate party in your mouth!
+Pair with Pohjala Must Kuld or Brouwerij de Brabandere Petrus Cherry Chocolate Nitro Quad and you really will have a chocolate party in your mouth!
 This is a fantastic way to conclude a romantic dinner.